phetsims/normal-modes/doc/model.md

 Note that the amplitude values are represented by a progress bar inside each rectangle, from the bottom to the top.

-## Side menu
+## Additional Controls

-It's also possible to control more general simulation settings through the side menu, the _Options_
+It's also possible to control more general simulation settings through control panel at the upper-right:
-panel:

 * pause, step and resume the simulation
 * manage simulation speed